openid/sharedsignals/openid-caep-specification-1_0.md

 previous_status
-: REQUIRED, JSON string: the compliance status prior to the change that triggered the event : Potential options:
+: REQUIRED, JSON string: the compliance status prior to the change that triggered the event : This MUST be one of the following strings:

   - `compliant`
   - `not-compliant`

 current_status
-: REQUIRED, JSON string: the current status that triggered the event : Potential options:
+: REQUIRED, JSON string: the current status that triggered the event : This MUST be one of the following strings:

   - `compliant`
   - `not-compliant`